 Porcini Mushrooms & Whole Wheat Rigatoni

-In my home we always make Bolognese sauce the day before we enjoy it.
-The extra time in the refrigerator really helps marry the flavors.
-If you’re not a duck fan or you have trouble finding some, feel free to substitute beef, veal or lamb.
-Porcini mushroom have a very short season in the autumn; if unavailable in your area try substituting Portobello mushrooms.
+In my home we make bolognese sauce the day before we serve it - the extra time in the refrigerator allows the flavors to develop.
+Feel free to substitute the duck with beef, veal or lamb.
+Portobello mushrooms may be substituted for porcini mushrooms, which have a very short season in the autumn.

-The secret to a great Bolognese is searing your meat to a dark crispy-brown color.
-While ground meat cooks fairly quickly to a grayish brown color, you must continue cooking it until it gets a crispy crunchy texture.
-This is proper browning and results in a much richer and more complex flavor for your Bolognese.
+While ground meat cooks fairly quickly to a grayish brown color, take the time to continue cooking until the meat is dark brown and crispy.
+This is the secret to a great bolognese and results in a much richer and more complex flavor.